AndrowA/Museum_App/README.md

 ### Group Introduction

 Here you will find a brief description of the project, overview table with names, team roles, and individual efforts along with a project report.
+For more detailed information refer to our [wiki](../../wiki).

 ## Project description and scope